apeacewilliams/note-taking-basic/README.md

-This is a very basic next.js note taking app
+This is a very basic next.js note taking app.
+Make sure to run `./pocketbase serve` before starting up the development server

 ## Getting Started